ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part02.md

 ### Introduction

-In [Part 1](https://ortelius.io/blog/2024/03/27/how-to-bake-an-ortelius-pi-part-1-the-hardware/), of this series we installed Ubuntu Server 22.04.4 LTS on our Raspberry Pi's.
+In [Part 1](https://ortelius.io/blog/2024/03/27/how-to-bake-an-ortelius-pi-part-1-the-hardware/), of this series we installed Ubuntu Server 22.04.4 LTS on our Raspberry Pis.
 In Part 2 we will prepare our three Pis for DHCP, DNS, NFS (Network File System) storage with a [Synology NAS](https://www.synology.com/) and install [MicroK8s](https://microk8s.io/).

 ### IP Addresses and DHCP

-We need to give the Pi's a home address so that they are contactable and this is where either a [static IP addresse](https://www.pcmag.com/how-to/how-to-set-up-a-static-ip-address) or [DHCP](https://www.youtube.com/watch?v=ldtUSSZJCGg) comes in.
+We need to give the Pis a home address so that they are contactable and this is where either a [static IP addresse](https://www.pcmag.com/how-to/how-to-set-up-a-static-ip-address) or [DHCP](https://www.youtube.com/watch?v=ldtUSSZJCGg) comes in.
 Your home internet router generally comes with DHCP pre-configured.
 I use the [tp-link | AX5400 Wi-Fi 6 Router](https://www.tp-link.com/us/home-networking/wifi-router/archer-ax73/) and so I will use my router as the example here.

 - Login to your home router with your browser and look for your DHCP configuration
 - Mine is `Network` --> `DHCP Server`